fadialzammar/verilator-tutorials/Introduction/README.md

 - `--exe` links our C++ testbench to the Verilog code
 - `--build` automatically builds the new C++ model that Verilator generates
 - `--cc` specifies that we are using C++
+- `tb.cpp` is the name of our testbench
+- `counter.sv` is the name of our SystemVerilog module

 After those flags, you just need the name of your C++ testbench and the top-level Verilog module.
 Successfully running this command should result in an `obj_dir` directory being created, which contains the C++ model Verilator generated from our Verilog code and an executable of our simulation.